Studies which are Now Recruiting

 All ages

-The goal of this study is to learn about differences in thinking, learning, and behavior for individuals with Down syndrome with and without a history of childhood cancer; we are recruiting caregivers of individuals with Down syndrome and no history of childhood cancer for this part of the study.
+The goal of this study is to learn about differences in thinking, learning, and behavior for individuals with Down syndrome with and without a history of childhood cancer; we are recruiting parents of individuals with Down syndrome and no history of childhood cancer for this part of the study.

 Krista M. Wilkinson, PhD